1nonlyxtian/b-lists/README.md

 ## How to Use?

-* Download the .zip file of the repository
+* [Download](https://github.com/1nonlyxtian/b-lists/archive/master.zip) a copy of B-Lists
 * Link the `b-lists.css` file to your HTML file

 Now, let's start *b-listing*!